forseti-security/forseti-security/_docs/_latest/setup/install.md

 have been set to `n1-standard-8` and `db-n1-standard-4` to account for larger GCP environments.
 These can be changed by providing the `server_type` and `cloudsql_type` variables.

-The following optional variables have been listed to help you identify and set any customized values.
+The following variables have been listed as a sample to help you identify and set any customized values.
+There may be other variables with customized values that will need to be set.

 View the list of inputs [here](https://github.com/forseti-security/terraform-google-forseti#inputs) to see all of the available options and default values.